Visit New York in 5 days

 If you don't know yet how to get around New York, I advise you to use the New York Subway System: the underground network is very complete.
 To do this, you will need to buy a "MetroCard" (at an underground station).
 You can use it to buy single underground tickets (about 3$ or £2.30) or to travel for an unlimited period of time (7 days for example).

-You can order your MetroCard before your stay.
+You can order your MetroCard before you leave for New York City 👍

 Type of card